 FBI agent continues testifying about Hunter Biden's drug use in gun trial

-Hunter Biden's attorneys on Wednesday will continue their cross-examination of an FBI agent who detailed the president's son's alleged drug use through his own text messages, memoir and bank records during the first day of testimony in his federal gun trial.
+Hunter Biden's attorneys on Wednesday are cross-examining an FBI agent who detailed the president's son's alleged drug use through his own text messages, memoir and bank records during the first day of testimony in his federal gun trial.

 Members of the Biden family, including first lady Jill Biden, became emotional during the first day of testimony on Tuesday as excerpts from Hunter Biden's memoir, "Beautiful Things," played for jurors.